Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$

-During the kinematic phase, it is evident from Figure~\ref{fig:corr_m11_diffpm} that all three simulations (Pm1, Pm5 and Pm10) exhibit a strong positive correlation with time-averaged $\langle r_{p}\rangle \approx 0.65$ indicating that initially, higher density regions are correlated with stronger magnetic fields.
-However, as the dynamo transitions to the non-linear saturated phase $r_{p}$ starts to decrease.
+During the kinematic phase, it is evident from Figure~\ref{fig:corr_m11_diffpm} that all three simulations (Pm1, Pm5, and Pm10) exhibit a strong positive correlation with time-averaged $\langle r_{p}\rangle \approx 0.65$ indicating that initially, higher-density regions are correlated with stronger magnetic fields.
+However, as the dynamo transitions to the nonlinear saturated phase, $r_{p}$ starts to decrease.
 This decline stems from the fact that magnetic field amplification is no longer driven solely by compression; vortical motions arising from solenoidal forcing also contribute significantly to field growth via random stretching.
 We find the weakening of the correlation to be more pronounced at high $\Pm$.
-The steady state values of $r_{p}$ averaged over multiple independent realisations of the saturated state across different runs together with their $1\sigma$ variations are listed in Table~\ref{tab:sumsim}.
-For Pm1, $\langle r_{p}\rangle$ is computed using $8$ realisations between $t/\ted = 46-55$ and $12$ realisations each for both Pm5 and Pm10 covering $t/\ted = 32-46$ and $t/\ted = 32-45$, respectively.
-We find that while $\langle r_{p}\rangle$ attains values of $\approx 0.53$ and $\approx 0.46$ for Pm1 and Pm5, it declines steeply settling to $\approx 0.34$ for Pm10.
+The steady-state values of $r_{p}$ averaged over multiple independent realizations of the saturated state across different runs together with their $1\sigma$ variations are listed in Table~\ref{tab:sumsim}.
+For Pm1, $\langle r_{p}\rangle$ is computed using eight realizations between $t/\ted = 46-55$ and $12$ realizations each for both Pm5 and Pm10 covering $t/\ted = 32-46$ and $t/\ted = 32-45$, respectively.
+We find that while $\langle r_{p}\rangle$ attains values of $\approx 0.53$ and $\approx 0.46$ for Pm1 and Pm5, it declines steeply, settling to $\approx 0.34$ for Pm10.
 Notably, \citet{SF21b} obtained $\langle r_{p}\rangle \approx 0.56 \pm 0.02$ in their $\mrms \approx 10, \Pm = 1$ simulation, which is very close to our Pm1 value.